Sorcerer (film): 2014 US home video re-release and 2017 UK home video release

 In September 2013, Friedkin announced that new, remastered home video releases on Blu-ray and DVD were supposed to be released on April 14, 2014, however, both ended up being pushed to April 22.
 While the 2014 Blu-ray release contains a new, digitally remastered version of the movie, its DVD counterpart is simply a reissued version of the previous DVD release, and has not been authorized by Friedkin, who himself disowned it, and advised to avoid purchasing it.
 Furthermore, the director announced that he would supervise the remastering process for its proper DVD re-release, which hit US stores in August.
-In the US Blu-ray had no extra features, but was accompanied by a booklet with production stills and an excerpt of Friedkin's memoir The Friedkin Connection, and was well-received upon release, with good reviews praising the quality of the transfer and reaching #1 in Drama and # 2 in Action/Adventure on Amazon.com.
-However, in the UK Blu-ray was released on November 6, 2017 and included a 74 minute ‘In Conversation’ film with the director, conducted by director Nicolas Winding Refn.
+In the US Blu-ray had no extra features, but was accompanied by a booklet with production stills and an excerpt of Friedkin's memoir The Friedkin Connection, and was well-received upon release, with good reviews praising the quality of the transfer and reaching #1 in drama and # 2 in action/adventure on Amazon.com.
+In the UK, the Blu-ray was released on November 6, 2017, and included a 74-minute ‘In Conversation’ film with the director, conducted by director Nicolas Winding Refn.